 On December 31, 2022, equity-settled awards granted to the Chief Internal Audit & Compliance Officer, Mr. Joop Brakenhoff, under the 2021 Deferred Share Plan vest.
-On February 21, 2023, VEON announced the completion of a further share transfer to GEC member, Group Chief Internal Audit & Compliance Officer, Joop Brakenhoff.
-A total of 104,047 shares vested as part of VEON's Deferred Share Plan.
 Subsequently, 52,543 shares in the Company were transferred to Mr. Brakenhoff from shares held by a subsidiary of the Company and 51,504 shares were withheld to cover local withholding tax.

-On April 14, 2023, VEON announced that equity-settled awards were grants to 5 members of VEON's Group Executive Committee (GEC) under the STI Scheme (154,876 shares) and the LTIP (643,286 shares).
+On April 14, 2023, VEON announced that equity-settled awards were grants to five members of VEON's Group Executive Committee under the STI Scheme (154,876 shares) and the LTIP (643,286 shares)